Master The Single Leg RDL and Unilateral Hip Hinge

 When performing the eccentric phase of the movement, the elevated leg needs to have heightened levels of glute and hamstring activation.
 This promotes increased elongation and stretching of that hip flexor and contralateral shortening/contraction of the hip flexor of the opposite/support leg.
 Keeping the elevated leg overly straight does not allow optimal elongation of the hip flexor in that leg thereby minimizing the stretch in that hip flexor and co-contraction of the hip flexor and glute in the opposite support leg.
 In addition the 90 degree bent leg cue helps to promote a softer knee position on the support leg, which as previously described is critical during the single leg RDL not only for injury prevention but for activation and force production/absorption.

 The 90-degree bend in the elevated leg also plays a critical role during the concentric phase of the movement.
 When the back leg is overly straight during the concentric/lifting phase, the athlete will experience decreased power and force production due to poor leverage.
-That’s because contraction of the hip flexors of the elevated leg helps promote increased activation of the hip extensors in the support leg.
+That’s because contraction of the hip flexors of the elevated leg (during the concentric/drive phase) helps promote increased activation of the hip extensors in the support leg.
 When driving back up into the top starting position of the single leg hinge, the lifter should be focused on driving the knee of the elevated leg forward, aggressively to maximize force and power similar to how an athlete jumps.
 This activates the hip extensors in the support leg as the lifter performs the concentric phase of the exercise.

 Inevitably this almost always involves a 90-degree knee bend in the elevated leg.
 That’s because this is the most natural way to activate the hip flexors and produce torque as well as produce contralateral glute activation in the opposite leg whether its during jumping, running, or landing.
 This is also very similar to how an MMA fighter would knee an opponent by firing the hip flexor from a 90 degree position as this represents optimal leverage and body mechanics for producing and absorbing force.
 Driving back up to the starting position from a straight leg position will require greater time and decrease force production and power output.